-The following sections describe the administration of VxVM's cluster functionality.
+The following sections describe procedures for administering the cluster functionality of VxVM.

 Requesting Node Status and Discovering the Master Node

 The vxdctl utility controls the operation of the vxconfigd volume configuration daemon.
 The -c option can be used to request cluster information and to find out which node is the master.
 To determine whether the vxconfigd daemon is enabled and/or running, use the following command: